 Why do we need a formalization of the notion of algorithm or effective computation?
 In order to show that a specific problem is algorithmically solvable, it is sufficient to provide an algorithm that solves it in a sufficiently precise manner.
-However, in order to prove that a problem is in principle not computable by an algorithm, a rigorous formalism is necessary that allows mathematical proofs.
+However, in order to prove that a problem is in principle not solvable by an algorithm, a rigorous formalism is necessary that allows mathematical proofs.
 The need for such a formalism became apparent in the studies of David Hilbert (1900) on the foundations of mathematics and Kurt Gödel (1931) on the incompleteness of elementary arithmetic.

-The first investigations in this field were conducted by the logicians Alonzo Church, Stephen Kleene, Emil Post, and Alan Turing in the early 1930s.
+The first investigations in the field were conducted by the logicians Alonzo Church, Stephen Kleene, Emil Post, and Alan Turing in the early 1930s.
 They have provided the foundation of computability theory as a branch of theoretical computer science.
 The fundamental results established Turing computability as the correct formalization of the informal idea of effective calculation.
 The results have led to Church's thesis stating that "everything computable is computable by a Turing machine".
 The theory of computability has grown rapidly from its beginning.
 Its questions and methods are penetrating many other mathematical disciplines.
-Today, computability theory provides an important theoretical background for formal logicians, pure mathematicians, and theoretical computer scientists.
-Many mathematical problems are known to be undecidable such as the word problems for semigroup and groups, the word problems for string rewriting systems (semi-Thue systems), the halting problem, and the solvability of diophantine equations (Hilbert's tenth problem).
+Today, computability theory provides an important theoretical background for logicians, pure mathematicians, and computer scientists.
+Many mathematical problems are known to be undecidable such as the word problem for groups, the halting problem, and Hilbert's tenth problem.

-This book is a development of class notes for a two-hour lecture including a two-hour lab held for second-year Bachelor students of Computer Science at the Hamburg University of Technology during the last few years.
-The course aims to present the basic results of computability theory, including well-known mathematical models of computability such as the Turing machine, the unlimited register machine (URM), and GOTO and LOOP programs, the principal classes of computational functions like the classes of primitive recursive, recursive, and partial recursive functions, the famous Ackermann function, the main theoretical concepts of computability such as Gödel numbering, universal functions, parametrization, Kleene's normal form, Kleene's recursion theorem, the theorems of Rice, and undecidable and semidecidable (or recursively enumerable) sets, and last but not least several important undecidable word problems.
+This book is a development of class notes for a two-hour lecture including a one-hour lab held for second-year Bachelor students of Computer Science at the Hamburg University of Technology during the last two years.
+The course aims to present the basic results of computability theory, including mathematical models of computability, primitive recursive and partial recursive functions, Ackermann's function, Gödel numbering, universal functions, smn theorem, Kleene's normal form, undecidable sets, theorems of Rice, and word problems.
 The manuscript has partly grown out of notes taken by the author during his studies at the University of Erlangen-Nuremberg.
+I would like to thank again my teachers Martin Becker and Volker Strehl for giving inspiring lectures in this field.

-An added chapter provides a brief presentation of the central open question in complexity theory which is one of the millenium price problems in mathematics asking roughly whether each problem whose solution can be verified in polynomial time can also be solved in polynomial time.
-This chapter includes the well-known result of Stephen Cook and Leonid Lewin that the satisfiability problem is NP-complete and also its proof from scratch.
-Finally, an appendix provides the necessary mathematical background on semigroups and monoids.
+In the second edition, 2012, minor changes were made.
+In particular, the section on Gödel numbering has been rewritten and a glossary of terms has been added.
+In the third edition, 2013, the eight chapters on computability theory were complemented by a short introduction to computational complexity theory.
+The added chapter provides a brief presentation of the central open question in complexity theory which is one of the millenium price problems in mathematics asking roughly whether each problem whose solution can be verified in polynomial time can also be solved in polynomial time.
+The chapter includes the well-known result of Stephen Cook and Leonid Lewin that the satisfiability problem is NP-complete and also its proof from scratch.